-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License community must undergo a process of socialization by acquiring knowledge of the social and cultural values of his society, and the constraints which the society imposes on social behaviour and language behaviour.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License nation or anywhere.
+Hence, it could be a small or large one.
+The individual within the speech community must undergo a process of socialization by acquiring knowledge of the social and cultural values of his society, and the constraints which the society imposes on social behaviour and language behaviour.
 In other words, the individual must possess good communicative competence to accomplish the various roles he is expected to play within the society in a particular language or its dialect.

-\ Corresponding Author: Alimot F. Eleshin - Ajikobi
+^{} Corresponding Author: Alimot F. Eleshin-Ajikobi